Tradition & Culture

 For thousands of years naturally dyed, hand-loomed textiles such as ours have provided therapeutic properties for humanity and underpinned myth, ritual and life-affirming celebrations around the world.
 We believe by revisiting these ancient ways we can positively effect social change.

 Our aim is to tread lightly on the planet while upholding a strong moral fibre.
 We foster tight knit and sustainable artisan communities by offering beautiful, contemporary future-heirlooms that have an ethical, social and environmental ethos embedded in every thread.
 Our makers are paramount to us.
-We aim to secure a high-quality livelihood for them by reviving ancient textile traditions alongside the pursuit of future innovation.
+We aim to work with our artisans creating demand for their products and respect for their ancient textiles traditions, empowering them with a high-quality livelihood.